This is the mobile WSPR page. The main WSPR page is here.

 6/2/25.
 1700 hours.

-The map shows South America, west coast America, Canada, Russia, Turkey… Quite amazing for 200mW mobile!
+The map shows South America, West Coast America, Canada, Russia, Turkey and in California by K6VZK.
+Quite amazing for 200mW mobile!

 My Zach Tek transmitter: